Amrita Chowdhury

 And how some of my short stories got published.

-She was a contributor to The Statesman and The Nottingham Post, and worked part-time as a book designer while in University.
-Her work has since appeared in Hippocampus Magazine, Bridge Eight, Barely South Review, Mud Season Review, The Bangalore Mirror, TechinAsia, and The Writing Cooperative.
+I was a contributor to The Statesman and The Nottingham Post, and worked part-time as a book designer while in University.
+My work has since appeared in Hippocampus Magazine, Bridge Eight, Barely South Review, Mud Season Review, Apricity Magazine, The Bangalore Mirror, TechinAsia, and The Writing Cooperative.

 copyright © Amrita Chowdhury 2025-2026